nipy/nidoodles/doc/reggie.rst

   - One may want to have many views on a volume, possibly with different transforms applied.
 Ex: original, normalized, template image, etc..

+- Editor

+  Being able to manipulate ROIs on surfaces and volumes